Boz Scaggs (album): Reception

 Boz Scaggs was released on August 19, 1969, as Scagg's debut album with Atlantic Records.
 It was mostly ignored by listeners and critics, and only sold around 20,000 copies within its first few years of release.
 The critics that did review the album enjoyed it, and commended the musicianship between Scaggs and the Muscle Shoals Rhythm Section.
 Billboard highlighted the tracks "I'll Be Long Gone", "Finding Her", and "Waiting for a Train", and wrote how the album would boost Scaggs into the public eye.
 Robert Christgau of The Village Voice praised Allman's role, and called Boz Scaggs "a nice tribute to American music".
 Rolling Stone critic Ed Leimbacher credited Scaggs for exploring rock, gospel, soul, and the blues "effortlessly" and with "panache".

 Critics continue to praise Boz Scaggs in retrospective reviews.
 Stephen Thomas Erlewine of AllMusic described the album as an early showcase for Scaggs' musical skills, and ultimately wrote: "[Boz Scaggs] is an enduring blue-eyed soul masterpiece".
 The Rolling Stone Album Guide gave the album four and a half out of five stars, and described "Loan Me a Dime" as a highlight in the careers of both Scaggs and Allman.
 In 2012, Rolling Stone ranked Boz Scaggs at number 496 on its list of the 500 Greatest Albums of All Time.
 The magazine called it an "underrated gem", a sentiment which was shared by the magazine No Depression.

 Since its initial release, Boz Scaggs has been reissued several times.
 A 1976 reissue peaked at number 176 on the Billboard 200 in the United States.
-A 1990 reissue featured a different audio mix, and was at the time the only CD version of the album.
+In October 1977, the album was remixed by Tom Perry at Sound City in Los Angeles.
+A 1990 reissue featured this different audio mix, and was at the time the only CD version of the album.
 The original mix was re-issued in 2013, on the Super Audio CD format by Audio Fidelity.
 This version came with a 24-karat gold disc.
+In 2015 a 2CD edition on Edsel & Rhino combined both the 1969 original version and the 1977 remixed version.